jayjaykil05/docusaurus-VueHr/docs/offsetApp.md

 id: offsetApp
 title: Offset Applications
 ---
-The Offset Application page is used to Create,Approve and Decline an employee's offset application.
+This page is used to Create,Approve and Decline an employee's offset application.

 ## Display List of Employee Offset Application
 1. Login to Vue using Admin or HR account.